xbeat/Machine-Learning/README.md

 Introduction to General Topology

 General Topology is a branch of mathematics that deals with the study of spaces and their properties.
 In Python, we can represent topological spaces using sets and functions.

+## Matplotlib Subplot Mosaic A Flexible Alternative to subplots()

+Introduction to Subplot Mosaic

+The plt.subplot\_mosaic() method revolutionizes how we create complex subplot layouts in Matplotlib.
+Unlike traditional plt.subplots(), it allows defining custom arrangements using simple ASCII-art style strings, providing an intuitive and flexible way to design multi-plot visualizations.

 ## Time Series Analysis for Better Decisions